In my Monday story, “Amelie Wen Zhao’s Critics Enforce New Fantasy Legalism,” I left an opening when I mentioned this about Christian markets:

 - “You can’t explore particular themes.”
 In most modern Christian fiction, this bans mentions of certain doctrinal disputes, or even the existence of denominations.
 In most secular fiction, this bans negative views of abortion or fornication.

 - “You cannot question our fashionable religion.”
 In most modern Christian fiction, this bans characters who show complex doubts.
 (Even if the story ultimately helps resolve them.)
-In most secular fiction, this bans even subtle questioning of Progressivism or God’s existence.2
+In most secular fiction, this bans even subtle questioning of Progressivism or God’s presumed nonexistence.2

 Point 2: It’s simpler to try transforming ‘Christian markets.’